Central Air Conditioning Installation and Repairs

 Central air conditioners require a high degree of training, knowledge, and experience to repair properly.
 Both of the main components—the evaporator and the condenser—are sealed units; therefore, special training and tools are required to service them.
-To maintain peak performance and efficiency of your central air conditioning system, schedule an annual inspection, adjustment and cleaning for preventive maintenance with a reputable contractor before the summer months set in.
+To maintain peak performance and efficiency of your central air conditioning system, schedule an annual inspection, adjustment and cleaning for preventive maintenance with a reputable central air conditioner repair contractor before the summer months set in.

-Choosing the right contractor is as important as maintaining your heating and cooling system.
+Choosing the right central air conditioning contractor is as important as maintaining your heating and cooling system.
 Before hiring an HVAC pro, verify that your contractor is licensed and insured.
 The BBB (Better Business Bureau) is a great place to start, as they will have any complaints, lawsuits, or concerns on file regarding the applicable contractor.
 Ask the contractor for a list of references with phone numbers so that you can call and ask about the quality, cleanliness, and timeliness of the work performed.

-Upon arriving at your home, and after introductions are made, the contractor will begin his/her inspection, including adjustment and cleaning procedures.
+Upon arriving at your home, and after introductions are made, the central air contractor will begin his/her inspection, including adjustment and cleaning procedures.
 A thorough cleaning and inspection should include the following: